Modeling Interactions Data with Boosted Trees

 Feature engineering is a rich topic in machine learning research, including in the learning analytics and educational data mining communities.

 Consider research on online learning and the work of Rodriguez et al. (2021).
-In these two studies, digital trace data, data generated through users’ interactions with digital technologies.
-Review this paper – specifically how they processed the “clickstream” data.
+In this study, digital trace data, data generated through users’ interactions with digital technologies.
+Optionally, review this paper – specifically how they processed the β€œclickstream” data.
 As this paper illustrates, there is not one way to use such data.

 Rodriguez, F., Lee, H. R., Rutherford, T., Fischer, C., Potma, E., & Warschauer, M. (2021, April).
 Using clickstream data mining techniques to understand and support first-generation college students in an online chemistry course.
-In LAK21: 11th International Learning Analytics and Knowledge Conference (pp. 313-322). https://github.com/laser-institute/essential-readings/blob/main/machine-learning/ml-lab-2/rodriguez-et-al-2021-lak.pdf
+In LAK21: 11th International Learning Analytics and Knowledge Conference (pp. 313-322).

 Even after feature engineering, machine learning approaches can often (but not always) be improved by choosing a more sophisticated model type.
-Note how we used a regression model in the first two case studies; here, we explore a considerably more sophisticated model, a random forest.
+Note how we used a regression model in the first two case studies; here, we explore a considerably more sophisticated model, a boosted tree.
 Feature engineering and choosing a more sophisticated model adds some complexity to the modeling.
 As we have discussed, it is easy to bias our results if we repeatedly check the performance of different model fits with the same test data.
 Cross-validation is one commonly used solution for this problem.

 2. WRANGLE